CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 These Ferralkins work under the command of the Black Spider and were dispatched here to assist Sylas in maintaining control over both the Lavender Lancers and Tuntin's citizens.
 The Ferralkin leader, Mosk, peculiarly sports a jeweled eye patch, despite having both his eyes intact.
 He wears it purely because he finds it to be a fancy and distinctive accessory.

 The Ferralkins steer clear of the mudblood members of the Lavender Lancers.
 If your characters are adorned in scarlet cloaks taken from elsewhere, the Ferralkins will assume they serve Sylas.
 Resourceful characters may even manage to persuade the Ferralkins to assist in dealing with supposed "traitors" or "impostors" elsewhere in the dungeon.
-If you feel the players' deception role-play could be improved, have the primary spokesperson make a DC 15 Charisma (Deception) check to convince the Ferralkins to comply with the party's wishes.
+If you feel the players' deception role-play could be improved, have the primary spokesperson make a Communication Skill Communication Skill check to convince the Ferralkins to comply with the party's wishes.

 #### Roleplaying Droop